 Components leading to the seasonally adjusted monthly unemployment rate

-The unemployment rate for July 2023 stood at 2.5 per cent, at par with the previous month and decreasing by 0.4 percentage points from the same month last year (Table 1).
+The unemployment rate for June 2023 stood at 2.6 per cent, declining by 0.1 percentage points from the previous month and by 0.4 percentage points from the same month last year (Table 1).

 No Data Found

-For July 2023, the unemployment rate for males stood at 2.6 per cent, increasing by 0.1 percentage points when compared with the previous month.
-Meanwhile, the rate for females stood at 2.4 per cent, decreasing by 0.1 percentage points when compared with June 2023 (Table 1).
+For June 2023, the unemployment rate for males stood at 2.8 per cent, decreasing by 0.1 percentage points when compared with the previous month.
+Meanwhile, the rate for females stood at 2.3 per cent, at par with May 2023 (Table 1).

-The unemployment rate for persons aged 15 to 24 years (youth unemployment rate) decreased to 8.1 per cent, while the rate for those aged between 25 and 74 years stood at 2.0 per cent, increasing by 0.1 percentage points from June 2023 (Table 1, Chart 2).
+The unemployment rate for persons aged 15 to 24 years (youth unemployment rate) increased to 8.7 per cent, while the rate for those aged between 25 and 74 years stood at 2.0 per cent, dropping by 0.1 percentage points from May 2023 (Table 1, Chart 2).

 No Data Found